-The Staff Hardship Fund will normally provide financial support to eligible applicants up to a maximum of £2500.
+The Staff Hardship Fund will normally provide financial support to eligible applicants up to a maximum of £1500 (or the equivalent in your home currency).
 Applicants may make a maximum of one application per calendar year; in the event that the Fund is over-subscribed, preference will be given to those who have not previously received support through the Fund.

 Before applying to the Hardship Fund, individuals must have considered other options and where appropriate made use of other available support as well as sought support from their company and/or CareTech Holdings plc.